jgonyea/grav-plugin-get-id3/README.md

 - James Heinrich, for his php library.

 ## Licensing Notes
 This plugin is licensed under the MIT license.
-The php library getID3 is licensed under various licenses, as seen here https://github.com/JamesHeinrich/getID3.
+The php library getID3 is licensed under various other licenses, as seen here https://github.com/JamesHeinrich/getID3.

 ## To Do